krislette/navijeff/README.md

   </div>
   <div>
     <strong>Rijan</strong>
-    <p>Created the landing page UI and added ideas for the application flow.</p>
+    <p>Created the landing page UI, logos and design components, and added ideas for the application flow.</p>
   </div>
 </div>